anandhu-as/subscription-tracker-typeScript/README.md

 ---

 **Note:** When creating a subscription, don't forget to include the specific time if you want the reminders to work immediately.
-Otherwise, the workflow is designed to only trigger 24 hours before the renewal date.
+Otherwise, the workflow is designed to only trigger 24 hours before the renewal date!!!🙂